Combinatory logic: Undefinability by predicates

 If EQUAL would exist, then for all A, λx.(EQUAL x A) would have to be a complete non trivial predicate.

+However, note that it also immediately follows from this undefinability theorem that many properties of terms that are obviously decidable are not definable by complete predicates either: e.g., there is no predicate that could tell whether the first primitive function letter occurring in a term is a K. This shows that definability by predicates is a not a reasonable model of decidability.

 Applications

 Compilation of functional languages

 David Turner used his combinators to implement the SASL programming language.

 Kenneth E. Iverson used primitives based on Curry's combinators in his J programming language, a successor to APL.
 This enabled what Iverson called tacit programming, that is, programming in functional expressions containing no variables, along with powerful tools for working with such programs.
 It turns out that tacit programming is possible in any APL-like language with user-defined operators.

 Logic

 The Curry–Howard isomorphism implies a connection between logic and programming: every proof of a theorem of intuitionistic logic corresponds to a reduction of a typed lambda term, and conversely.
 Moreover, theorems can be identified with function type signatures.
 Specifically, a typed combinatory logic corresponds to a Hilbert system in proof theory.